Fort Bribie

 GUN EMPLACEMENTS

+The southern gun emplacement at full moon in 2002.
 Lighting by Dave Wicks.
 Photo by Richard Walding.

-Southern Gun Emplacement (Element 1)
+Southern Gun Emplacement

-Left: Canopy of Southern (No. 1 Gun) Emplacement
+Canopy of Southern (No. 1 Gun) Emplacement Buttresses at the NW corner.

-The entrance to the Cartridge Magazine has a metal door frame sheathed in copper (see below).
+The entrance to the cartridge Magazine has a metal door frame sheathed in copper (see below).
 Entrance to the Gun Floor shelter (duty room) has a wooden door frame.

-Northern Gun Emplacement (Element 3)
+Northern Gun Emplacement

 Northern Gun emplacement - view from the front Northern Gun emplacement - from the NW corner

-Left: a metal gate was added in 1994 to keep sightseers out of danger.
-Right: Duty Roster in the Gun Floor Shelter is still readable.
+A metal gate was added in 1994 to keep sightseers out of danger.
+Duty Roster in the Gun Floor Shelter is still readable.
 Across the top the headings read: Duty Watch, Alarm, Manning (No. 2), Reserve, Watch.
 Men would sit, sleep, relax, listen to the radio, drink tea and coffee here while on duty.
 The room was lit with a red bulb to keep the soldiers' eyes dark-adapted.
 A lookout would always man the gun floor.

 Six-inch gun being used at Cowan Cowan battery similar to that used at Fort Bribie.

 The Artillery Store (Building 48) was about 50m to the west of the Signals Operation Room.
 Here, the concrete stumps can easily be seen.
 It contained spares, tools, cleaning and lubricating supplies needed to keep the guns in good condition and to make good any damage incurred in action to the extent possible in the circumstances.
-The Auxiliary Magazine - slab behind No. 1 gun

 COASTAL ARTILLERY SEARCHLIGHTS (CASL)